 The Unexpected Company That Actually Owns Jaguar Land Rover

-In the modern business ecosystem, fewer businesses are independently owned, with some parent companies like Procter and Gamble having hundreds of brands under their name.
+In the modern business ecosystem, fewer businesses are independently owned, with some parent companies like having hundreds of brands under their name.
 Many countries across the world have laws limiting total monopoly, including the United States Antitrust Laws.
 With this being said, a partial monopoly can be quite lucrative for both buyers and investors.
 While not abutting on this number of holdings, one Indian motor company is the owner of Jaguar Land Rover (JLR), a brand classically synonymous with the United Kingdom.

 Tata's effect on Jaguar Land Rover